 What Clematis 'The President' Looks Like

-The cupped flowers are a dark violet-blue color, somewhat like that of 'Jackmanii.'
+The cupped flowers of this cultivar are a dark violet-blue color, somewhat like that of Jackman's clematis (C. 'Jackmanii').
 There are typically eight overlapping sepals, which have hints of silver on their undersides.
-Reddish anthers (part of the stamen, where the pollen comes from) protrude from the center.
+Reddish anthers (part of the stamen, where the pollen comes from) stick out from the center.

 Uses in Landscaping